utopia-php/http/docs/Getting-Starting-Guide.md

 `label` can be used to store metadata that is related to your endpoint.
 It’s a key-value store.
 Some use-cases can be using label to generate the documentation or the swagger specifications.

 * #### Injections
 Since each action in Utopia depends on certain resources, `inject` is used to add the dependencies. `$response` and `$request` can be injected into the service.
-Utopia provides the app static functions to make global resources available to all utopia endpoints.
+Utopia provides the http static functions to make global resources available to all utopia endpoints.

 * #### Action
 `action` contains the callback function that needs to be executed when an endpoint is called.
 The `param` and `inject` variables need to be passed as parameters in the callback function in the same order.
 The callback function defines the logic and also returns the `$response` back.